 How long a balance transfer takes: Balance transfers typically take 14 days to post to your account.
 While you wait for the transfer to post, continue to make payments on your balance so you don’t incur late fees if a bill is due soon.

 Where to find the best options: Start by comparing offers online.
 Read our guide on the best balance transfer cards that includes options with long intro periods and $0 intro balance transfer fees.
 And, you can use our personalized tool to find even more options.

 What is it?
-Personal loans are unsecured loans that offer a fixed amount of money for a fixed amount of time and at a fixed interest rate.
+Credit card consolidation loans, better known as personal loans are unsecured loans that offer a fixed amount of money for a fixed amount of time and at a fixed interest rate.

 When should you use it?
 If you’re someone with less-than-perfect credit looking for a straightforward way to consolidate debt, a personal loan may provide increased approval odds compared with a balance transfer credit card.